Blotch3D/Blotch3D/README.md

 Frame

-In this document, \'frame\' means a complete still scene.
-It is analogous to a movie frame.
-A moving 3D scene is created by drawing successive frames---typically at about 15 to 60 times per second.
+In this document, \'frame\' is analogous to a movie frame.
+A moving 3D scene is created by drawing successive frames.

 Depth buffer

-3D systems must keep track of the depth of the polygon surface (if any) at each 2D window pixel so that they know to draw the nearer pixel over the farther pixel in the 2D display.
-The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the depth of the nearest polygon surface at that pixel.
+3D systems typically keep track of the depth of the polygon surface (if any) at each 2D window pixel so that they know to draw the nearer pixel over the farther pixel in the 2D display.
+The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the depth of the last drawn pixel.
+In that way pixels that are farther away need not be drawn.
+You can override this behavior for special cases.
 See BlGraphicsDeviceManager.NearClip and BlGraphicsDeviceManager.FarClip.

 Near clipping plane (NearClip)